Aurora Innovation Inc. (AUR): Up ahead of its competition

 Sponsored

-The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 5328539 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 1421303 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Aurora Innovation Inc. (AUR) in the eye of market guru’s